bpswenson/warpsim/docs/logging.md

 - simulation timestamp (time.sequence)

 This is intended for debugging kernel behavior (rollbacks, anti-cancels, etc.).

+Note: direct logging from inside an LP’s `on_event()` can be replayed during rollback.
+For “print this once” style output, use committed output.

 ## When to use an external library